By SP Staff

 Below is Robert K. Hur’s full report:

-Editor’s Note: This month makes four years since ScheerPost was born, maturing into an award-winning top news source on the most important issues of our time at a moment when the once vaunted model of responsible journalism is overwhelmingly the play thing of self-serving billionaires and their corporate scribes.
-Alternatives of integrity are desperately needed, and we are one of them.
-Please support our independent journalism by contributing a “birthday gift” to help us reach our goal of $50,000 — we are 75% there.
+Editor’s Note: At a moment when the once vaunted model of responsible journalism is overwhelmingly the play thing of self-serving billionaires and their corporate scribes, alternatives of integrity are desperately needed, and ScheerPost is one of them.
+Please support our independent journalism by contributing to our online donation platform, Network for Good, or send a check to our new PO Box.
 We can’t thank you enough, and promise to keep bringing you this kind of vital news.

 You can also make a donation to our PayPal or subscribe to our Patreon.